 Source: Regpack

-With recurring payments, you don’t have to worry about any of that because you and the client defined everything upfront, so there’s no possibility of a relationship turning sour.
+With recurring payments, you don’t have to worry about any of that because you and the client defined everything upfront.

-Furthermore, knowing exactly when you will receive payment leads to a better cash flow.
-Cash flow is a subject many small businesses struggle with, but it doesn’t have to be that way.
+Additionally, knowing exactly when you will receive payment leads to a better cash flow.

-With recurring payments, money comes into your company constantly, allowing you to plan your expenses with accuracy.
+With recurring payments, money comes into your company constantly, allowing you to have predictable cash flow and plan expenses accurately.

 For instance, knowing that your recurring payments will be in your account on the 10th, you can set the billing cycle with your own vendors to start on the 12th.